LEG WORKOUT TIPS FOR HARDGAINERS

-After dropping the weights, you can continue to rep out, and push through failure to really create a stimulus for more growth.
+After dropping the weights, you can continue to rep out, and train your legs through muscle failure to really create a stimulus for more growth.

-We know that the squat and the deadlift are the cornerstones of a complete plan for adding mass to your legs.
-I’ve given you some important tips to help you master these movements and reap the greatest benefits, as well as some additional options that will allow you to load safely and build up the strength you need to perform those two cornerstone movements even better.
+We know that the squat and the deadlift are the cornerstones of complete muscle building workout routines for your legs.
+I’ve given you some important tips to help you master these movements and reap the greatest benefits, as well as some additional options that will allow you to load safely and build the bigger and stronger legs you need to perform those two cornerstone movements even better.

-If you’re looking for a program that gives you the straight science on how to build muscle regardless of what you think your limits might be, I invite you to let me train you for the next 90 days.
+If you’re looking for a workout programs that give you the straight science on how to build muscle regardless of what you think your limits might be, I invite you to let me train you for the next 90 days.

-- It IS possible for hardgainers to be successful at building muscle, but even once the gains begin to come, the legs often lack behind.
+- It IS possible for hardgainers to be successful at muscle building, but even once the gains begin to come, the legs often lack behind.
 I’ve got 4 tips to help you overcome this problem.